You feel, in your gut, that you should be writing. You know it’s something you want to do. But how do you know what you’re supposed to be writing?

 It’s all very well for me to tell you to sit down to write every day, but what about the rest of your life?
 You have responsibilities, right?
 People who rely on you?
 Deadlines and obligations unrelated to your writing.
 How on earth are you supposed to find time to write as well?

-Also check out the DIYMFA.com Storytelling Superpower Quiz.
-It figures out what kinds of stories you like to tell, by asking you a few fun questions.
+Also check out the StoryADay Which Famous Writer Are You.
+It figures out what kinds of stories you like to tell and who your audience is, by asking you a few fun questions.
 It’s crazily accurate!